albertocasagrande99/CameraIdentification_NN/README.md

-# Camera Model Identification through neural networks
+# Camera Model Identification through CNN

 This repo is based on [this work](https://github.com/PavelOstyakov/camera_identification/), and contains code for training a Resnet50 model for camera model identification. 📈